Offbeat Safaris: Meru

 One thing we particularly loved about Offbeat was their choose-your-own-adventure approach to itineraries.
 In the evenings, game drives were always available but activities like walking safaris or fishing at the watering hole were also fantastic options.
 We signed up for a walking safari our first night but when we saw the crew catching huge catfish, sipping Tusker lagers and having a grand old time on the river, we joined in the next two nights.

-The next morning we got up before sunrise to watch the animals awake from their slumber and on the way caught this fireball over the horizon of dume palms.
+The next morning we got up before sunrise to watch the animals awake from their slumber and on the way caught this fireball over the horizon of doum palms.
 The golden glow illuminating the gangly branches and red earth below was simply spectacular.

-Our Maasai guide Bernard’s tracking skills combined with tenacity always brought us to the forefront of the action.
+Bernard’s tracking skills combined with tenacity always brought us to the forefront of the action.
 We were driving along and suddenly Bernard pulls into the bushes, and low and behold there was a male lion relaxing in the shade.
 I’m still not sure how he knew this, but his sixth sense never ceased to amaze.

+For breakfast we picnicked at this lush watering hole filled to the brim with hippos.
 Instead of just hopping back in the car on a full stomach, we got to extend our stop at the river with a bit of fishing upstream.
 We caught four fish in a matter of minutes which added such fun to the morning and a whole new way to appreciate time in the savanna.

 A family of giraffes whizzed past us.
 To watch them gallop with their long necks leading and their thin little legs trying to keep up is quite the sight.